codesnik/calculate-all/README.md

 # CalculateAll

-Provides `#calculate_all` method on your Active Record models, scopes and relations.
+Provides the `#calculate_all` method for your Active Record models, scopes and relations.
-It's a little addition to Active Record's `#count`, `#maximum`, `#minimum`, `#average` and `#sum`.
+It's a small addition to Active Record's `#count`, `#maximum`, `#minimum`, `#average` and `#sum`.
-It allows to fetch all of the above and any other aggregate functions results in one request, with respect to grouping.
+It allows you to fetch all of the above, as well as other aggregate function results, in a single request, with support for grouping.

-Tested only with Postgres and MySQL only right now.
-It relies on automatic values type-casting of underlying driver.
+Currently tested only with Postgres and MySQL.
+It relies on the underlying driver’s automatic value type-casting.

 ## Usage